viktorteren/Seto/README.md

 **I**: ignore incorrect decomposition in order to allow to produce the output PNs

-**GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search have very restricted constraints: at least one occurrence of each region in at least one FCPN, as result providing worst results compared to greedy algorithm **(not recommended)**
+**GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search has very restricted constraints: at least one occurrence of each region in at least one FCPN, provides worst results compared to greedy algorithm **(not recommended and not copatible with BDD flag)**

+**BDD**:  use a BDD to encode excitation closure constraint, enabling the direct decomposition into a set of FCPNs instead of iteratively search new FCPNs

+**CHECK**: check if each derived FCPN/ACPN has a correct FCPN/ACPN structure, also in case of BDD usage check if excitation closure is satisfied

 ### Approximate algorithm using a script